 The changes to the skin may affect your mental health and well-being.
 Therefore, you can consult professional doctors at your doctor’s online application to get the required treatment.

 FAQs About Vitiligo Answered by Your Doctors Online Team

-It has no cure, but the treatment might stop or slow down the dis-coloring process.
+It has no cure, but the treatment might stop or slow the dis-coloring process.
 The dermatologist may prescribe some medications to repair the skin color.